Mets extend qualifying offers to Noah Syndergaa...

 - News Article

-The New York Mets announced late Saturday night that they extended qualifying offers to starting pitcher Noah Syndergaard and right fielder Michael Conforto.
+The New York Mets extended one-year qualifying offers to free agent pitcher Noah Syndergaard and outfielder Michael Conforto

 More Recent New York Mets Articles